lyonbros/composer.js/docs/util.md

 ## Composer.sync :: function(method, model, options)

 Composer's syncing function.
-It provides a central location for models and collections to grab and post data to your servers. __By default, it does nothing and should be overridden by you.__
+It provides a central location for models and collections to grab and post data to your servers/browser storage/etc.
+__By default, it does nothing and should be overridden by you.__

 `method` is one of "create", "read", "update", "delete". `model` is the model the sync function is being called on. `options` is the options object passed to